berkaysahiin/Game-Already/README.md

 # Game-Already
-A game is developed in C without any library from scratch
+A game developed in C without any library from scratch